How Jungle Cruise Producers Built a Cinematic World

-With a $90 opening weekend, Jungle Cruise has set the standard for the theme park ride to movie pipeline.
+With a $90 million dollar opening weekend, Jungle Cruise has set the standard for the theme park ride to movie pipeline.

 Producers of the film John Fox, and John Davis, spoke with Forbes to discuss how they transformed Jungle Cruise into a theater-ready story for the whole family.